UniCredit CEO fights to keep investor confidence with new plan

-LONDON/MILAN As UniCredit (CRDI.MI) puts the finishing touches to an updated strategic plan to be presented to shareholders next month, some investors in the top Italian bank are raising questions about the leadership of Chief Executive Federico Ghizzoni.
+LONDON/MILAN, Oct 27 As UniCredit puts the finishing touches to an updated strategic plan to be presented to shareholders next month, some investors in the top Italian bank are raising questions about the leadership of Chief Executive Federico Ghizzoni.

 The new plan to 2018, whose predecessor was scrapped because it was based on overly-optimistic macroeconomic forecasts, is central to Ghizzoni's efforts to bolster shareholder confidence in the face of the bank's stubborn underperformance.